Q. How do I start my dog or cat on a raw pet food diet?

 Q. Does the food have any chemicals or preservatives in the diet?

-A. We don’t see food with artificial colors or preservatives.
-Our products are preserved through freezing (at –40 degrees F) or freeze-drying which are the only methods of protecting the natural nutrition in Mother Nature’s most complete and balanced food – a raw meat diet.
+A. We don’t sell food with artificial colors or preservatives.
+Our raw pet food diet products are preserved through either freezing (at –40 degrees F) or freeze-drying which are the only methods of protecting the natural nutrition in Mother Nature’s most complete and balanced food – a raw meat pet diet.

 Q. What is the freeze-drying process and the advantages of processing the diet this way?

 A. Freeze-drying is a process that removes the moisture from the meat in a vacuum chamber, while still frozen.
 By bringing the temperature to the triple point 32 degrees F (where moisture can exist as an ice crystal, water or gas), the moisture is evacuated from an ice crystal to a gas without entering the liquid stage.
 The minimum amount of added heat to accomplish this is insufficient to destroy the amino acids or digestive enzymes.

 Freeze-drying, though considerably higher in cost, is the only way to preserve raw meat without chemicals, irradiation, or heat damage to the nutrition and bio-availability of the food.
 It is yet another example of Carnivore Meat Company’s commitment to nutritional excellence.

 Q. How can I travel with my pet and a raw meat diet?

 A. Traveling with frozen raw food can be a challenge.
 Using dry ice in a freezer will work well or you can use a freeze-dried version.
 Freeze-drying is the only way to preserve the nutritional integrity of the health promoting raw food while offering the convenience of a shelf stable product needing no refrigeration.
 Freeze-dried raw food can be broken into small pieces and fed dry.
 Freeze dried raw pet food also makes wonderful treats!

 Q. You claim your diet is more natural than most pet foods.
 Why?